 Yakuza is a highly successful video game series telling stories of betrayal, robbery, and murder in the Japanese mafia in Tokyo.
-It has elements of role playing, open-world, adventure, and action, making it an exciting and successful series.
+It has elements of role-playing, open-world, adventure, and action, making it an exciting and successful series.
 It also has a great storyline that successfully mixes serious and sad moments with classic Japanese humour.
-Players marvel at the game's realistic landscapes and many of the streets in-game are modelled after real parts of Tokyo.
+Players marvel at the game's realistic landscapes, and many of the streets in-game are modelled after real parts of Tokyo.

-Yakuza 6, which was released in December 2016 in Japan and March 2018 in the rest of the world, follows Kazuma Kiyru, who is released from a three-year period in prison and returns to the orphanage to find that Haruka, a girl he'd helped in the past, is missing.
+Yakuza 6, which was released in December 2016 in Japan and March 2018 in the rest of the world, follows Kazuma Kiryu, who is released from a three-year period in prison and returns to the orphanage to find that Haruka, a girl he'd helped in the past, is missing.

 He finds out that she was hospitalized in a hit-and-run incident, leaving behind her baby boy, Haruto.
 Kiryu travels to Hiroshima to find out what happened to her.
 The game also takes place in Tokyo's Kabukicho in Shinjuku.

 There are some characters in Yakuza 6 who are based on Japanese celebrities.
-Two of the most notable in The Song of Life are Takeshi Kitano, a popular actor and comedian who has starred in many gangster movies, and Tatsuya Fujiwara, who many western audiences may recognise from the live-action Death Note movies.
+Two of the most notable in The Song of Life are Takeshi Kitano, a popular actor and comedian who has starred in many gangster movies, and Tatsuya Fujiwara, who many Western audiences may recognise from the live-action Death Note movies.
 Both actors also starred in the 2000 movie Battle Royale.

 The Ending: Did Kiryu Die?

 At the end of the final battle in Yakuza 6, Iwami tries to shoot Haruka and Haruto with a gun.
 However, Kazuma protects them and Yuta (Fujiwara) by getting in the way and allowing himself to be shot instead.
 He tells her and baby Haruto's father, Yuta, to be happy together.
-He fades away in Haruka's arms and the credits roll.
+He fades away in Haruka's arms, and the credits roll.

-While Haruka was in the hospital, Kiryu wrote his will and requested therein that his friends do not seek revenge if he were to die.
-This means that he knew he was going to die and he wanted to get his affairs in order before it happened.
+While Haruka was in the hospital, Kiryu wrote his will and requested therein that his friends not seek revenge if he were to die.
+This means that he knew he was going to die, and he wanted to get his affairs in order before it happened.
 In the first scene after the credits, you see other characters talking about how they can't believe Kiryu is dead.